Elbow Pain: Causes, Treatment, and Management

 Additional Treatments

-• Braces or splints: Support and reduce pain.
+• Braces or splints: These help stabilize and reduce pain.

-• Assistive devices: Aid in reducing strain during activities.
+• Assistive devices: Help minimize strain while doing activities.

 Prevention of Elbow Pain